jenna-jordan/git-novice-speedrun/episodes/9_conflicts.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "What do I do when my changes conflict?"
+- What do I do when my changes conflict?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Explain what conflicts are and when they can occur."
+- Explain what conflicts are and when they can occur.
-- "Understand how to resolve conflicts resulting from a merge."
+- Understand how to resolve conflicts resulting from a merge.

 ::::::::::::::::::::::::::::::::::::::::::::::::